 Drilling In a Coal Mining Area

-In a coal mining area, before drilling to the to the mine workings works are carried out, we need to obtain permission from The Coal Authority.
+In a coal mining areas, we need to obtain permissions from The Coal Authority to drill through any coal seams.
 It should be noted that this can sometimes take up to 28 days for permissions to be obtained but they do offer an expedited service in which we will receive the permission within 2 weeks at an increased cost of 100%.

 Whom to Contact

 If you would like a quote for a Ground Investigation or have any questions, please do not hesitate to contact your Regional Sub Surface Office.